What is Vital Signs?

 Vital Signs aims to inspire civic engagement and provide focus for public debate in our communities.
 Vital Signs reports and Vital Conversations are used by residents, businesses, community organizations, universities and colleges, and government leaders to take action and direct resources where they will have the greatest impact.

 Here's a recent example of how our Colchester Communities Vital Signs report from 2017 was used by Dr. Ryan Sommers, Medical Officer of Health for the Nova Scotia Health Authority, Northern Zone, and medical site lead at the Truro Hospital, who's involved in doctor recruitment:

 "We’ve used the information in the Vital Signs report to help develop presentations for potential recruits.
 Recently, we hosted a visit from several MDs from the UK and they wanted to know more about the local communities.
 I shared the document with Brennan Gillis, CEO of the Truro and Colchester Partnership for Economic Prosperity, and he used it to make a presentation for these visiting MDs."

 Nova Scotia’s Vital Signs

-The Community Foundation of Nova Scotia has developed a total of 12 Vital Signs reports for different communities across the province.
-You can view all our reports via the Community Foundations of Canada website here.
+The Community Foundation of Nova Scotia has developed a total of 12 Vital Signs reports to date.
+View our past reports here.